Preservation theorems for Tarski's relation algebra: The forward function-preserving fragment is finitely generated

 Now let $m$ be any natural number.
 Let $A$ be the structure drawn above, with $n=m+1$.
 Let $B$ be the identical structure but with the node $b_0$ removed.
 Clearly, $A\models\psi(a,a)$ and $B\not\models\psi(a,a)$ (because $B$ lacks a reflexive $R_3$-edge).
 However, the induced substructures consisting of nodes reachable from $a$ by a directed path of length at most $m$ are identical. \end{proof}

-Proposition~\ref{prop:bounded-finite-failure}, incidentally, also resolves an open question \cite{Abramsky2022:comonadic} in the negative (namely, whether the technique used \cite{Abramsky2022:comonadic} for proving a preservation theorem for hybrid temporal logic in the finite could be extended to prove a similar result for the case without backward modalities).
+Proposition~\ref{prop:bounded-finite-failure}, incidentally, also resolves in the negative an open question about hybrid logic posed in \cite[Section 7]{Abramsky2022:comonadic}, namely whether the technique used \cite{Abramsky2022:comonadic} for proving a preservation theorem for hybrid temporal logic in the finite could be extended to prove a similar result for the case without backward modalities.
+It follows from Proposition~\ref{prop:bounded-finite-failure} that the corresponding preservation theorem in the finite in fact fails for hybrid logic without backward modalities.

 We can adapt the proof of Theorem~\ref{thm:forward-function} to obtain a similar, but undirected, result for \emph{injective} partial functions.
 For this, we say that $O$ is \emph{injective-function preserving} if the following holds for all structures $A=(\dom(A),R_1^A,\ldots,R_n^A)$: if each $R_i^A$ is an injective partial function on $\dom(A)$, then $O(A)$ is an injective partial function on $\dom(A)$.
 Let us also say that that an $n$-ary operation $O$ on binary relations is \emph{local} if for all structures $A$ over signature $\sigma=\{R_1, \ldots, R_n\}$ and for all pairs $(a,b)\in \dom(A)$, we have that $(a,b)\in O(A)$ if and only if $(a,b)\in O({A^\leftrightarrow_a})$ where $A^\leftrightarrow_a$ is the induced substructure of $A$ whose domain consists of all elements reachable from $a$ by a finite undirected path along the relations $R_1^A, \ldots, R_n^A$.
 As before, this implies that, whenever $(a,b)\in O(A)$ then $b$ must belong to $A^\leftrightarrow_a$.